1668 Shandong earthquake: Impact

-The powerful earthquake was felt in 379 counties, 29 of which experienced catastrophic damage.
+The earthquake was felt in 379 counties, 29 of which experienced catastrophic damage.
 It also affected Jiangsu, Anhui, Zhejiang, Fujian, Jiangxi, Hubei, Henan, Hebei, Shanxi, Shaanxi, Liaoning, and Korea.
 There was a 1,000 km radial zone of damage around Tancheng, Linyi and Ju County.
 It is considered one of the most destructive in Chinese history.
 The earthquake produced strong shaking assigned XII (Extreme) on the Modified Mercalli intensity scale, the most destructive shaking an earthquake could achieve.
+Seismic intensity VIII was over 16,800 km2 corresponding to an elliptical-shaped area along the fault zone.

 In Ju County alone, more than 20,000 people were killed.
 Residential and official homes were destroyed.
 Schools, temples, warehouses and the city walls toppled.
 In Mashi, Wulugu, Yanjiagu, Shifengdo, Keluodo and Maqi, landslides occurred on the hills.
 Widespread land subsidence and collapse occurred.
 Fissures up to 1 m wide and hundreds of meters long were observed.
 One fissure measured 7.5 km from Guanzhuang to Gehu along a river cliff.
 It ejected dust, sand and water.
 At three wells, water was ejected 1 m into the air.

 In Tancheng, battlements, government buildings, homes, a watchtower, temples and storehouses were completely destroyed.
 Over 8,700 people died.
 Fissures were reportedly so wide that people were unable to walk over it.
 The bottom of these fissures were also too deep to be seen.
 Water erupted from the ground to a height of 10 m.
 At Lizhuang, a town in the county, massive subsidence occurred.

 In Linyi, no homes, city walls and temples were left intact.
 There were over 6,900 reported fatalities.
 Black water was said to emerge from fissures.
 Water erupted from wells and formed a pool measuring 15–20 m wide.
 Many nearby cities walls fell, and some parts flooded by overflowing rivers and wells.
 Fissures caused water and sand to erupt, burying homes.
 Many livestock also died.
 Heavy damage occurred in Ganyu.